A sub-Riemannian model of neural states in the primary motor cortex: The state of the art

 \subsubsection{Fragments obtained via grouping in the sub-Riemannian space of features}

-Since the signal propagates along axons of cells, and propagation has been described through admissible curves, we can naturally introduce in the cortical space $\mathcal{M}$ the associated Cornot Carath\'eodory distance (see for example \cite{citti2024horizontal}).
+Since the signal propagates along axons of cells, and propagation has been described through admissible curves, distance in $\mathcal{M}$ is related to connectivity weights.
+We can naturally introduce in the cortical space $\mathcal{M}$ the associated Carnot Carath\'eodory distance (see for example \cite{citti2024horizontal}).

 It is easy to verify that the vector fields $\left(X_i\right)_{i=1}^{3}$ together with their commutators satisfy the H\"ormander condition, which can be stated as following: \begin{definition} We say that a family of vector fields satisfy the H\"ormander condition if together with their commutators of any order, they span the whole tangent space at every point. \end{definition} When condition is fulfilled, it is always possible to prove that any couple of points can be connected with a horizontal curve.
 In \cite{mazzetti2023functional} it was also verified that couple of points can be connected by admissible horizontal curves.
 As a consequence, the distance is always bounded, and a good estimate of the heat kernel in the space is the following function